Irish Rail Journey Planner, Please fill this form and submit to find train times and tickets

 The aim of International Day of Persons with Disabilities is to promote the empowerment and help create opportunities for people living with a disability.

-Following on from previous years, the Athlone Viaduct will be lit up in purple in support of the annual #PurpleLights campaign, a celebration of UN International Day of Persons with Disabilities.
+Following on from previous years, the Athlone Viaduct and Heuston station will be lit up in purple in support of the annual #PurpleLights campaign, a celebration of UN International Day of Persons with Disabilities.

 At Iarnród Eireann we are always striving towards providing a more inclusive service across each aspect of our business.
-Most recently we have taken some steps to creating a more inclusive service, some of these steps include:
+More recently over the past year we have taken some steps toward creating a more inclusive service, some of these steps include:

 We will continue our work to be a more inclusive environment for people with disabilities across each aspect of our service.